Tribal Leadership Spotlights

 Jim Manion

-Confederated Tribes of Warm Springs
+Confederated Tribes of the Warm Springs

-Jim is an enrolled member of the Confederated Tribes of Warm Springs (“Warm Springs”) and currently serves on the 29th Tribal Council.
+Jim is an enrolled member of the Confederated Tribes of the Warm Springs (“Warm Springs”) and currently serves on the 29th Tribal Council.
 Jim also serves as his Tribe’s Columbia River Inter-Tribal Fish Commissioner.

 As a tribal member of Wasco descent that grew up on the Warm Springs Reservation, knowledge of traditional tribal culture mixed with contemporary business management skills gives Jim a unique vision for our Willamette Falls Inter-Tribal Public Access Project, where he holds experience in harmonizing projects involving economic development, natural resource utilization, while tying both to cultural preservation.